-(P) - 541.382.2233

-Therapist Rehabilitation Protocol Rotator Cuff with Subscapularis Repair

-General Instructions for Therapists:

-- Therapy is to being 2 weeks after the surgery for this protocol. - The patient should work with their therapist 1-3X per week until released by the surgeon. - Do not add or skip any part of this program.
-If you have concerns please contact my office. - Your patient has received a home therapy exercise guide.
-You should review this home exercise program with the patient.
+(P) - 541.382.2233 Therapist Rehabilitation Protocol Massive (Delayed) Rotator Cuff Repair General Instructions for Therapists: - Therapy is to being 6 weeks after the surgery for this protocol. - The patient should work with their therapist 1-3X per week until released by the surgeon. - Do not add or skip any part of this program.
+If you have concerns please contactme or my office. - Your patient has received a home therapy exercise guide.
+THESE BEGIN 6 WEEKS AFTER SURGERY.
+You should review this home exercise program withthe patient.
 Sling Wear:

-• A sling with a small pillow is to be worn for 6 weeks after surgery.
-Patients must wear their sling at all times for the first 6 weeks after surgery, this does include while they are sleeping.
+A sling with a small pillow is to be worn for 6 weeks after surgery.
+Patients mustwear their sling at all times for the first 6 weeks after surgery, this does include while they are sleeping.
 Patients may only remove the sling to perform therapy exercises and for showering.